 Fox’s of Leicester, manufacturer of Glacier Mints, was acquired for £1 million in cash in 1969.

-Later in 1969, Mackintosh underwent a friendly merger with Rowntree of York to form Rowntree Mackintosh.
+Mackintosh underwent a friendly merger with Rowntree of York to form Rowntree Mackintosh in 1969.
 At the time, Mackintosh shares were still majority held by family interests.
 Rowntree dominated the merger, which was seen as a defensive move following a £49 million bid for Rowntree from General Food of America.
-The merged company held 25 percent of the UK confectionery market.
+The merged company held 25 percent of the British confectionery market.

 Quality Street had the largest sale of any confectionery assortment in the world by 1972.

 Mackintosh toffee is still sold in Canada and Australasia.
-It is also available in Britain as Toffo and as a variety within the Quality Street assortment.
+It is also available in Britain as a variety within the Quality Street assortment.